christc4/web/sites/avsbq.org/blog/short_stories/notes.md

 go hand in hand

 in the past wed use hook spear club, or fish, but today we use the "green lure" and catch our meals though open car windows at fastfood

+we still preseverd a  very strong nuclen

+our basests instincs
+thee already creaky british economic structure two happless fellows

+00 feet one gets a different perspective on things.
+Seeing all those sprawling suburbs and freeways and factories spread out below makes one realize just how big America is and what an awesomely difficult task we have undertaken.

+Essentially, what we are doing with our program of strategic sabotage is hastening along somewhat the natural decay of America.
+We are chipping away at the termite-eaten timbers of the economy, so that the whole structure will collapse a few years sooner-and more catastrophically-than without our efforts.
+It is depressing to realize what a relatively small influence a

+you should join a comedy troupe